oxarbitrage/worker-proposals/elasticsearch-plugin.md

 ### Install ES:

-Get the last version zip file at: https://www.elastic.co/downloads/elasticsearch
+Get version 5.6 zip file at: https://www.elastic.co/downloads/elasticsearch

+** Note ** Make plugin work with version 6

 Please do this as a non root user as ES will not run as root.